eric-lgonz/Enterprise-Network-Expansion/README.md

 <h1>Part 4: Routed Ports and Static Routing (Coming 5/8/25)</h1>

-In this part of the lab, we will be connecting the two distribution switches and configure static routing on them.
+In this part of the lab, we will be connecting the two distribution switches, and configure routed ports and static routing on them.

 <h2>Connecting the Switches</h2>